endoflife-date/endoflife.date/products/rhodecode.md

 ---

-> [RhodeCode]https://rhodecode.com/) is an open source self-hosted platform for behind-the-firewall source code management.
+> [RhodeCode](https://rhodecode.com/) is an open source self-hosted platform for behind-the-firewall source code management.

+There seems to be no fixed release cycle.